top of page

 The six MBK Milestones are:

-1. Getting A Healthy Start & Entering School Ready to Learn: All children should have a healthy start and enter school ready-cognitively, physically, socially, and emotionally.
+1. Getting a Healthy Start & Entering School Ready to Learn: All children should have a healthy start and enter school ready cognitively, physically, socially, and emotionally.

 2. Reading At Grade Level by Third Grade: All children should be reading at grade level by age 8 – the age at which reading to learn becomes essential.